 Team members only, excludes Kmart New Zealand.
+1 July 2004 - 30 June 2008 (as at 30 September 2008).

 Environmental expenditure

 We are unable to report comprehensively on environmental expenditure over the past year.
 However we are putting systems in place to be able to report on this next year.